zzzkl/claude-relay-service/README_EN.md

 **Strongly recommend using nginx reverse proxy + SSL certificate**

-It's recommended to use nginx reverse proxy with SSL certificate:
+It's recommended to use nginx reverse proxy and configure SSL certificate: (The following is an nginx example, if you don't want to fiddle with it, you can choose to install a panel for operation, such as Baota, 1panel, etc.)

 **1. Install nginx and obtain SSL certificate**
 ```bash